 What is the Association between Rams FC and URI Menís Soccer?

 Rams FC was taken over by the University of Rhode Island menís soccer staff in 2006 and organized as a fundraiser for the program.
-URI menís head coach Gareth Elliott (President and Technical Director of Rams FC) and South Kingstown HS coach Scott Rollins (Vice President and Director of Coaching) over see the organization and implementation of the club.
+URI menís head coach Gareth Elliott (President and Director of Coaching) and South Kingstown HS coach Scott Rollins (Vice President and Technical Director) over see the organization and implementation of the club.
 In addition to these two, each member of the URI Men's soccer staff play a role in the Rams FC program.
 Their first responsibility is to the URI menís soccer program and success of this highly competitive NCAA Division I soccer program but with full knowledge that they influence Rams FC and youth soccer in the Rhode Island in a way which is unparalleled in college soccer.

 Rams FC and URI menís soccer work hand in hand to benefit each other.
 The club and itís players have access to knowledge and experienced coaches, get to interact with high quality college players on a regular basis and utilize the Kingston campus for training and competition.